 Almost every dock species is, in fact, edible and the roots are both edible and medicinal.
-The best thing about curly dock though is the seeds which can be ground into a flour that’s reminiscent of buckwheat flour.
+The best thing about dock plants though is the seeds which can be ground into a flour that’s reminiscent of buckwheat flour.

 Dandelion (Taraxacum Officinale)